pedromsantos/vaughan/README.md

 ### Online

-Navigate to https://repl.it/FJHh/79 there is some sample code included with the source.
+Navigate to https://repl.it/FJHh/79 (a bit outdated and no SonicPi integration) there is some sample code included with the source.
 The SpeechToMusic module is not available as I have not found a way to add FParsec dependency in repl.it

 ### On your own evironment